 Debbie leads parent groups through Greenwich Hospital and The Relationship Center.
 She is the founder and Executive Director of The Relationship Center.
 She serves on the Board of the Larchmont/Mamaroneck Counseling Center and writes online articles for EmpoweringParents.com.

-Debbie lives in Westchester County, NY with her husband and three grown children.
+Debbie has offices located in New York City, Larchmont, NY and Greenwich, CT.
+She lives in Westchester County, NY with her husband.
+She has three grown children.

 Her post-graduate training was at the Gestalt Institute of New York and the Bowen Family Institute of Georgetown.